-We often hear about 2007 being the turning point for dance music (listen to the 2007 dance & electro playlist) and there’s no denying it was a huge cross roads and cacophony of indie meeting electro.
+We often hear about 2007 being the key turning point for dance music and there’s no denying it was a huge cross roads and cacophony of indie meeting electro.
 But if we are to get into the meat of dance music’s, musical evolution into the mainstream, 2008 was extremely influential.

 A year that saw the likes of Crookers, Pnau, The Bloody Beetroots and many more come out of the woodworks, music pushed from being blended from bands, to owning its own space.